SangTheInnovator/SangTheInnovator/README.md

 ![MasterHead](https://developers.giphy.com/branch/master/static/api-512d36c09662682717108a38bbb5c57d.gif)
-<h1 align="center">Hi 👋, Sang Le is here </h1>
+<h1 align="center">Hi 👋, Sang Le is here !</h1>

 - 🔭 Full-stack developer with 2+ years of experience designing and building scalable, high-performance web and mobile applications

-- 🌱 Proficient in front-end technologies like React, Next.js, TailwindCSS as well as back-end technologies like Node.js, ExpressJS and Python
+- 🌱 Proficient in front-end technologies like React, Next.js, TailwindCSS as well as back-end technologies like Node.js, ExpressJS

 - 🤔 Always study the new things